Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Jekyll as a blog API

 More interesting maybe is the fact that we can use the same technique to create a blog API from the Jekyll data.
 Now in the **data** folder create a file called blog.json and follow the same instructions as before.
-Here we want to use the **content** of a post as well, which contains the Liquid template language, resulting in HTML tags in your output.
+Here we want to use the **content** of a post as well, which contains the Liquid templating language, resulting in HTML tags in your output.
 Therefore you need to use the **jsonify** filter here.

 ## Publishing the Jekyll site on CloudCannon